 Name Description Default test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty st (no test) ring test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / tests) (all skip.test When this property is set (any value), the tests are not executed.
+Empty string (no test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / tests) (all skip.test When this property is set (any value), the tests are not executed.
 Not set